ZizCheng/fanimal-date-picker/README.md

 # fanimal-date-picker

+To get started, install and include script.js in your webpage:
-Install script.js and include a <script src="./script.js"></script> tag to use.
+<script src="./script.js"></script>

-Use <fanimal-calendar id="WholeCalendar"></fanimal-calendar> to implement the calendar into your website.
+To implement the calendar into your website:
+<fanimal-calendar id="WholeCalendar"></fanimal-calendar>

-Fanimal date picker will create display a single page calendar allowing the user to select a first and second date and highlight all dates in between.
+Fanimal date picker will create display a single page calendar with month and year allowing the user to select a first and second date and highlight all dates in between.
 Forward/backwards buttons will move one month in either direction.
 Current output format is an alert message.

 Behavior:
 1. Clicking a date in the past does nothing.